NATO

 There is still yet not sufficient

-communication with the EU; the Union has no legitimate representative (treaty for Europe).
+communication with the EU; the Union has no legitimate representative (Article 42 (ex Article 17 TEU) | NATO Lisbon Summit Declaration, Nov.-2010).
 NATO does not support an 'EU-army' because there is just only one 'tool-box'.
-A comment from Budapest.
+(In 2008, (a comment was received from Budapest).